BlackKnight7/NewToPython/README.md

 At end, I found it's really hard to debug python on vim. but lucky I found we can use vim in Pycharm: https://www.jetbrains.com/help/pycharm/2016.1/tutorial-using-vim-editor-emulation-in-pycharm.html

-Guy, my bad, the IdeaVim is not perfect as my expected.
-So let's continue on learning how to degug in vim.
-1. pip install ipdb
-2. add 'ipdb.set_trace()'